 It was after that I began to be aware of some strange manifestations around the operating theatre.
 Every time I entered the room where he was, there was this presence or sensation in it.
-It was almost tangible, like walking along the bottom of swimming pool.
+It was almost tangible, like walking along the floor of the deep end of a swimming pool.
 And it scared me.
-I became convinced that it was because I had allowed myself to become ‘emotionally involved’ with a patient and in those days, ‘getting involved’ was almost a disciplinary matter.
+I became convinced that it was because I had allowed myself to become ‘emotionally involved’ with a patient.
+In those days, ‘getting involved’ was almost a disciplinary matter.
 But the dilemma remained that whilst I had this extraordinary experience in the operating theatre, just as soon as I stepped outside into the corridor, the sensation ceased.
 How could that be if it was my feelings creating it?
 Surely it would be evident where ever I was, all over the department, not just in one room!
 It seemed totally bizarre.

 The next day I visited the ward which was my practice when we’d had a big case.
 My staff would want to know how the patient was and so I always called in the get an update.
 Ian was in a side room on a ventilator.
 Two junior doctors and a physiotherapist were in there and beckoned me in but the instant I stepped across the threshold of the room, there was that sensation again.
 I was really unsettled now and I fled!

 The next day I was starting a week’s leave and was glad to.
 I wasn’t accustomed to this emotional roller coaster and was anxious to escape.
 But there was no escape.
 That evening I suddenly and inexplicably burst into floods of tears.
 I sobbed all evening, all night and all the next day.
 During the Friday evening, I started praying for Ian even though I’d never been in the habit of praying.
 God never figured that much in my life.
 But I prayed and prayed that evening for a man I didn’t know in the least.
 It was both exhausting and releasing.